 Time is not a side issue in creationist explanations for major mysteries of the past.
 I have often found that a short time scale is the key in providing reasonable solutions to long-standing mysteries of the past.
 Uniformitarian scientists will continue in their struggle to solve the riddles of the Ice Age and the woolly mammoths because of their dedication to present process over long ages.
 (Frozen in Time, ch.16)

 Of course, the science world tends to think in terms of vast ages of time because of the commonly accepted assumption of uniformitarian/evolutionary development.
-The thought that the cataclysmic event of the Great Flood actually happened is never considered.
-Unfortunately, this has resulted in retarding our understanding of this intriguing era in Earth’s history.
-And it has denied students and young people the knowledge of the rich heritage of Earth’s history that they deserve and need to have.
+By insisting on long periods of time and by refusing to factor the Flood cataclysm into their geologic and climatic equations, scientists have cut themselves off from ever being able to grasp the dynamics of this unusual, intriguing era in Earth’s history, the Ice Age; it has retarded our understanding of it.
+And unfortunately, it has denied students and young people the knowledge of the rich heritage of Earth’s history that they deserve and need to have.

 One reason that scientists think in terms of a vast and lengthy Ice Age stems from the fact that the Greenland and Antarctic ice sheets are very thick.
 The Greenland ice cap has an average depth of 1,500 meters, reaching a maximum of 3,000 meters, while the Antarctic ice cap measures on average 2,000 meters; in some places it is more than 4,500 meters, covering entire mountain ranges.
 Those ice sheets have had a few thousand years to build up, so it is no surprise that they are very thick.
 But there is evidence that the ice sheets that covered much of Canada, northwestern Europe, and other areas during the Ice Age were relatively thin by comparison.
 (See Appendix 6 below.)